jtruong2/sailboat-race-challenge/challenge.md

 ##### Race Average

 There is a sailboat race from Rhode Island to Bermuda.
 It takes several days.
-Take an array of the times when the competitors crossed the finish line and convert that into the average number of minutes to complete the race.
+`Take an array of the times` when the competitors crossed the finish line and `convert that into the average number of minutes` to complete the race.

-The race starts on day 1 at 8:00 AM.
+The race `starts on day 1 at 8:00 AM.`

-We are given a list of finish times as a string, where each finish time is formatted as
+We are given a `list of finish times as a string`, where each finish time is formatted as

 `hh:mm xM, DAY n`

-where `hh` is exactly 2 digits giving the hour, `mm` is exactly 2 digits giving the minute, `x` is either `'A'` or `'P'`, and `n` is a positive integer less than 100 with no leading zeros.
-So each string has exactly 15 or 16 characters (depending on whether n is less than 10).
+where `hh` is exactly 2 digits giving the hour, `mm` is exactly 2 digits giving the minute, `x` is either `'A'` or `'P'`, and `n` is a positive integer `less than 100 with no leading zeros`.
+So each string has `exactly 15 or 16 characters` (depending on whether n is less than 10).

 Create a program that contains an "average minutes" function.
 This function is given a list of strings, `times`, and that returns the average number of minutes taken by the competitors to complete the race.
-Round the returned value to the nearest minute, with .5 rounding up.
+Round the `returned value to the nearest minute, with .5 rounding up`.

 ##### Notes